openpatata/openpatata-data/_schemas/docs/mp.md

     * [required] **parl_group** (`object|null`)

-        The parliament group the MP is affiliated to, if any; otherwise leave blank.
+        The parliament group the MP is affiliated to, if any; if not, leave blank.

         * [required] **el** (`string`)